SparkingTime/K-MeansViaSpark/README.md

 #####step3- Compute and Visulize

-Here, we present our clustering and visulization results for **Sample Geo, Device LOcation, and DBpedia data**.
-For each data, we cluster it by GreatCircle Distance and Euclidean distance to understand which generates a better clustering (in theory, GreatCircle Distance is a more accurate measurement)
+* Here, we present our clustering and visulization results for **Sample Geo, Device LOcation, and DBpedia data**.
+For each    data, we cluster it by GreatCircle Distance and Euclidean distance to understand which generates a better clustering (in    theory, GreatCircle Distance is a more accurate measurement).

+* For K-means on DBPedia Data, we run throuhg k=2, k=3, k=4, k=5 , k=6 to understand which cluster number clustering the data better.
+Also for each k, we run K-means using GreateCircle and Euclidean distance measure
+* In each part, we will first present our data and visulization for each k and each distance measure then conclude with a breif summary

 ######part@2-Synthetic Data